 The choral tradition at Luther began in 1914.
 In addition to in-school performances, the choir has shared its ministry of music with many congregations across Canada and has performed regularly on local and national radio and television shows, at contests and festivals.

-Luther College High School has changed to an online general admissions application process for all applicants.
-We no longer have a paper form available and all applicants are expected to complete the online application process.
+Luther College High School has an online general admissions application process for all applicants.
+We no longer have a paper form available and all applicants are required to complete the online application process.
 Please review the steps below before proceeding with your application.

 Saskatchewan residency is defined in accordance with the regulation of the Ministry of Education of the Government of Saskatchewan.
 Proof of Saskatchewan residence is required upon request.
 Students who live with their parents in Saskatchewan but outside of a 100 kilometre radius of Regina are required to live in the on campus dormitory.